ShahinSHH/COVID-CT-MD/README.md

 <br>
 (0020,1041) - DS - Slice Location

-## Technical Validation
-The longest time period between the scanner auto-calibration and the study in the COVID-CT-MD dataset is 1 day, which ensures calibrated and accurate performance of the scanning device.
-Furthermore, there is an annual thorough quality control that ensures the absence of ring artifacts in the acquired CT scans.

 ## Statistical Analysis
-<i>"statistical_analysis.py"</i> is the code to re-produce the statistical analysis provided in the <a href="https://arxiv.org/abs/2009.14623">data description</a>.
+<i>"statistical_analysis.py"</i> is the code to re-produce the statistical analysis provided in the <a href="https://www.nature.com/articles/s41597-021-00900-3#Sec11">data description</a>.
+<br> Please note that your Python directory should be set to the folder where you store the downloaded pacakge.
 <h4>Requirements:</h4>

 * pydicom